 The injury and diagnosis: A stress fracture in the femur.
 Legere’s physical therapist believed it was the result of a problem with her stride; an orthopedic surgeon at the Hospital For Special Surgery felt it was due to running for long distances, which resulted in an overuse injury.

 The doctor’s notes: Do not train the legs at all.
-(The doctor didn’t specify what to do to strengthen her throughout the injury.)
 Surgery to insert screws in the hip may be necessary.

 The rehab routine: Legere and Bar consulted with Equinox’s in-house sports therapy group, ICE Therapy, for appropriate guidelines and feedback along the way.
 Bar then created challenging workouts for Legere that included upper-body cardio and strength as well as core and leg stabilization exercises and glute-firing moves.

 “We implemented non-weight bearing exercises to strengthen the surrounding region, including the hip stabilizers,” says Bar.
 “This way, the supporting muscles could keep the injury protected from further injury.”